 When doing any type of estate planning, there are many factors that you need to consider.
 Determining where you want your assets to go after you’re gone can be very stressful, but it is also very important.
 Equally important is going to be how the assets are actually distributed.
 In many cases, they have to go through a legal process known as probate.
-It is often preferable to have assets avoid probate for the following reasons.
+Avoiding probate is often preferable for the following reasons:

 The probate process can quickly use up a significant portion of your assets before they are ever distributed to your loved ones.
 There are many different fees that need to be paid, including: